Texting or Short Message Service (SMS) Policy - Gateway Health

 ■ Gateway does not give out your non-public information, except if required or permitted by law.

 ■Gateway does not give out your non-public information to anyone unrelated to providing your care under the health plan unless you or your representative gives permission.

 ■You have the right to give or withhold permission for other uses or disclosures of this information, except as required by law.

 If you have a question about this notice or believe Gateway has violated your privacy rights as stated in this notice, you can file a complaint by contacting:

 444 Liberty Avenue, Suite 2100

 Gateway is required to follow the terms in this privacy notice.
-Gateway has the right to change the way your medical information is used and given out.
-If Gateway makes any changes they will be posted on our website, and you will be notified within sixty (60) days of the change.
+Gateway has the right to change the way your medical information is used and given out and to apply those changes to all the information we maintain about you.
+If Gateway makes any material changes they will be posted on our website, and you will be notified within sixty (60) days of the change.

-These privacy practices went into effect April 14, 2003.
+The initial privacy practices were effective April 14, 2003.

 These privacy practices have been revised as of April 22, 2020.